Rich-Harris/sorcery/README.md

 *onlyAvailableSources* default true
 manage the transformation chain while the sources are physically present on the machine.
 We want to end with a map which refers existing sources only.

+3) Build
+Fix build which was not working on Windows.
+Still have to ensure multi-platforms unit tests

 ## Usage

 ### As a node module